TeaPearce/Algorithmic_Melody_Generator/README.md

 A MATLAB program capable of composing short melody phrases.
 It is able to work with custom scales (e.g. 12TET, 19TET...).

 Developed as part of an electronic engineering Masters project.
-The thesis is also included - MMG final.pdf.
+The [thesis](MMG%20final.pdf) is also included.
-[here](MMG\ final.pdf

 ## Melody generation process